cima/cima-attiny85/README.md

 - A tool for uploading and downloading compiled binary to TINY85 microchip
 >__NOTE:__ ISP = in-system programming; a technique to upload your code

+>_TODO_ Do I really need it since micronucleus provides executable to handle the upload?

 ### 4. [Micronucleus](https://github.com/micronucleus/micronucleus)
-an USB emaulating bootloader that has a counterpart on PC operating system allowing you to upload your program
+an USB emaulating bootloader that has a counterpart on PC operating system allowing you to upload your program.

+A good article for [understanding the nucleus & Tiny85 flash life cycle]( http://digistump.com/wiki/digispark/tutorials/programming)

 - Download [micronucleus-cli-master-882e7b4a-x86_64-MINGW64_NT-10.0-17763.zip](https://github.com/micronucleus/micronucleus/releases/download/v2.6/micronucleus-cli-master-882e7b4a-x86_64-MINGW64_NT-10.0-17763.zip)
 - >__NOTE:__ [latest releases](https://github.com/micronucleus/micronucleus/releases)